I haven't been able to sub this school year, and this entry—while the scenario wasn't funny at all at the time—made me laugh today:

 Some kids complied, and I sincerely thanked them for being respectful, but others acted as if they'd just been freed from dungeons.

-They came in with food, footballs--and I even got hit and called a "b_ _ _ _, for daring to take a basketball from a first grader who wouldn't stop bouncing it.
+They came in with food, footballs--and I even got hit and called a "b_ _ _ _, for daring to take a basketball away from a first grader who wouldn't stop bouncing it.
 They came in running, sitting on tables, fighting, crawling around on the floor, flicking the lights on and off, jumping over, and turning over chairs, rifling through papers on the counter, throwing books, and drumming on tables.

 It was as if they were possessed.